samdmarshall/SDMMobileDevice/ReadMe.md

 5. Installation of applications onto iOS devices
 6. File transfers

 ***

+### Before you begin
+1. Run [build-OpenSSL-iOS-Mac.sh](./openssl/build-OpenSSL-iOS-Mac.sh) in order to download and build OpenSSL
+2. Make sure both 'openssl/include' and 'openssl/lib/Mac' have been created and populated

 ### How do I use this?
 SDMMobileDevice is an OS X framework and can be used in two ways: